PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization: Concluding Remarks

 Discrete-time survival analysis with competing-risks is often required in practical settings.
-In the friendly package PyDTS we implemented two estimation procedure, that of \cite{lee_analysis_2018} and a faster algorithm which breaks the optimization procedure into a sequence of smaller problems.
-The faster algorithm could be highly useful in large modern datasets with tens of thousands observations and thousands covariates.
-PyDTS also provides useful predictions for new a new set of observations and useful plots.
-We expect PyDTS to be adopted by Python users and to be further improved by comments and contributions from the Python community.
+In the friendly package \pkg{PyDTS} we implemented two estimation procedures, that of \cite{lee_analysis_2018} and the faster algorithm of \cite{meir_gorfine_dtsp_2023} which breaks the optimization procedure into a sequence of smaller problems.
+The faster algorithm could be highly useful in large modern datasets with tens of thousands observations and thousands covariates. \pkg{PyDTS} also provides useful predictions for new set of observations and useful tools for CV model evaluation, grid-search for parameters tuning, and plots.
+We expect \pkg{PyDTS} to be adopted by \proglang{Python} users and to be further improved by comments and contributions from the \proglang{Python} community.

+\pkg{PyDTS} is an open source \proglang{Python} package which implements tools for discrete-time survival analysis with competing risks.
+The code is available at https://github.com/tomer1812/pydts \citep{tomer_rom_malka_pydts_2022_git} under GNU GPLv3.
+Documentation, with details about main functionalities, API, installation and usage examples, is available at \\ https://tomer1812.github.io/pydts/ \citep{tomer_rom_malka_pydts_2022_docs}.
+The package was developed following best practices of \proglang{Python} programming, automated testing was added for stability, Github Issues can be opened by any user for maintainability and open source community contributions are available for ongoing improvement.